JakubDziworski/JakubDziworski.github.io/_posts/2016-08-26-github-code-advances-search-programmers-goldmine.md

 ### Finding projects using technologies you are interested in

 Let's say you want to learn **Spring MVC**, **Hibernate** and testing with **Spock**.
 You could go to the docs of each libraries, and learn them one by one... or just find a project which integrates all of them.
-This method is also great if you are looking for projects to contribute to.

 Most platforms have some kind of dependency management tools.
 In case of **Java** that is usually **Maven** which stores all dependencies information in `pom.xml` file.